In vivo Strategic Skills Awards

 What the awards cover

 - Awards will provide additional funding towards the high-costs of in vivo training and will not replace normal studentship funding being drawn from DTPs.
-Standard studentship costs (i.e. student stipend, fees, etc) should be drawn from BBSRC and MRC DTPs as normal.
+Standard studentship costs (i.e. student stipend, fees, etc) should be drawn from BBSRC DTPs as normal.
 Justification of resources required above and beyond that provided through standard studentship support, will be taken into consideration in determining the level of award, if any, recommended.

 - Funding will be available on an individual student project basis.
 Projects must involve a significant component of high quality in vivo training and research.
 Priority will be given to projects that use advanced in vivo recording techniques that maximize the data obtained from each animal and minimise disturbance.
 Projects in which the in vivo component comprises of the generation of a transgenic line or the use of animals solely as sources of tissues or biological fluids will not be considered for funding, as they do not provide a sufficient level of in vivo training.